Amazon and eBay Images Broken By Photobucket's 'Ransom Demand'

 Every time I hear or see someone talk about 'The Cloud', I make certain to remind them (or explain to them) that 'The Cloud' is literally nothing more than someone else's computer.

-By putting your stuff (whatever it is) on 'someone else's computer' you are trusting that, they will respect your privacy, not mess with or copy your data, and when they eventually lose interest in keeping your data for you (and they will, someday) that they give you the warning and opportunity to get your data back before they
+By putting your stuff (whatever it is) on 'someone else's computer' you are trusting that, they will respect your privacy, not mess with or copy your data, and when they eventually lose interest in keeping your data for you (and they will, someday) that they give you the warning and opportunity to get your data back before they turn off their computer.

+It's a little bit more than just "someone else's computer", it's "someone else's computer, and I don't know which one".

 Your daily reminder of the risks of 'Teh Cloud...'
 (Score:5, Insightful)